lucywang000/clj-statecharts/docs/content/docs/transitions.md

                 :event2 :s3}}}}                            ;; (2)
 ```

-(1) The actions could be a vector of multiple action functions to execute
+(1) The actions could be a vector of multiple action functions to execute.

 (2) If there is no actions, the transition could be simplified to be a single
+keyword.

 Please note that event names could be any keywords, with one exception: **keywords
 namespace "fsm" is considered reserved for clj-statecharts's internal use**, so do